younghanstark/2022_kpmg_pinkcowlab/README.md

     ```python
     file_list = ['purchase_data_7Feb22', 'YOUR NEW FILE NAME']
     ```
 4. Run /core/make_scores.py once, then it makes word scores.
+(You don't need to restart the server.)

 It saves the dictionary data into a file(scores_dict.pkl).
 When the API starts the process, it gets word scores from the **pickle file**.
 It means, the new brandnames are not gonna be considered unless you run make_scores.py even if you put the new dataset files.

+## File Description
+- api.py: Script that Python shell runs
+- data_lab.py: Measures accuracy of solution
+- make_scores.py: Considers every datasets and computes cohesion scores - learning
+- scores_dict.pkl: Data file containing cohesion scores
+- read_data.py: Script that reads datasets
+- string_processing.py: Script that tokenizes given string and extracts core brand name